Organising your Stay in Innsbruck

 Students should always enquire if there are dedicated student rates, that often start at EUR 3 per month.

-The Erasmus+ & International Welcome usually takes place on the first Monday of each semester at 05:00 PM, where students receive administrative information surrounding their arrival and have the chance to meet their peers as well as some local students.
+The Erasmus+ & Joint Study Welcome usually takes place on the first Monday of each semester at 05:00 PM, where students receive administrative information surrounding their arrival and have the chance to meet their peers as well as some local students.
 Topics such as residence registration, activating your student ID, insurance matters, sports courses, public transport passes etc. are covered.
 The ESN Innsbruck section will present their activities for the semester and you will receive your student ID.

 In case you cannot attend the Welcome event, please notify your incoming exchange coordinator at UIBK and schedule an alternative appointment for picking up your student ID.